 “Way of the world,” Vincent said.
 “I just lost a job myself.
 To a younger worker.”

 Seriously, the Vigilancers had chosen Voyager to replace him?
-Vincent’s felt terrible when he thought of his role in the accident that had granted Voyager her powers, but that pang of guilt was balanced by envy at the woman’s meteoric rise.
-Sobriety was awful.
-Sometimes not enough emotions, sometimes too many.
+Sure, Vincent felt terrible when he thought of his role in the accident that had granted Voyager her powers.
+That pang of guilt was balanced by envy at the woman’s meteoric rise.
+But that was sobriety for you — sometimes not enough emotions, sometimes too many.

 “Yeah, that’s what happened to me,” Norman said.
 “You’d think a man in his early twenties wouldn’t have to worry about that, you know?”